Temporary closure of animal houses at Ridland's Grove

 Update on the animal houses at Ridland’s Grove, Limpsfield Common

 Due to Covid-19 safety restrictions and recent issues of vandalism, we are taking the difficult decision to temporarily close some of the animal houses at Ridlands Grove from Thursday 24 September.
-These include the Badger’s Barracks, Hedgehog Hall and Post Office.
+These include the Badger’s Barracks, Hedgehog Hall and Post Office, please do not post any letters.

 They will each be protected with fencing until repairs can be made, Covid restrictions are lifted and we are confident that the recent issues have been overcome.